Miami Boat Accident Lawyer

-The nature of maritime law is unique.
+Maritime law is unique.
 To get the full award that you deserve, you need an attorney that understands the intricate nuances of maritime law.
 Mase Seitz Briggs has over a quarter century of experience representing clients in maritime cases across a wide spectrum of claims.
-Our stalwart commitment to our clients means that you can trust us to fight for you.
+Our unwavering commitment to our clients means that you can trust us to fight for you.

 If you were injured in a recreational boating accident caused by another person or company’s negligence, call Mase Seitz Briggs today to discuss your case.
 We can explain your options in a free consultation and pursue compensation on your behalf.